beyonderVN/TwitterClient/README.md

 The following **required** functionality is completed:

+* [ok]	User can **sign in to Twitter** using OAuth login
+* [ok]	User can **view tweets from their home timeline**
+  * [ok] User is displayed the username, name, and body for each tweet
+  * [ok] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
+  * [ok] User can view more tweets as they scroll with [infinite pagination](http://guides.codepath.com/android/Endless-Scrolling-with-AdapterViews-and-RecyclerView).
+Number of tweets is unlimited.
+    However there are [Twitter Api Rate Limits](https://dev.twitter.com/rest/public/rate-limiting) in place.
-* [ok] User can **search for news article** by specifying a query and launching a search.
-Search displays a grid of image results from the New York Times Search API.
+* [ok] User can **compose and post a new tweet**
-* [ok] User can click on "settings" which allows selection of **advanced search options** to filter results
+  * [ok] User can click a “Compose” icon in the Action Bar on the top right
-* [ok] User can configure advanced search filters such as:
+  * [ok] User can then enter a new tweet and post this to twitter
-  * [ok] Begin Date (using a date picker)
-  * [ok] News desk values (Arts, Fashion & Style, Sports)
-  * [ok] Sort order (oldest or newest)
-* [ok] Subsequent searches have any filters applied to the search results
-* [ok] User can tap on any article in results to view the contents in an embedded browser.
+  * [ok] User is taken back to home timeline with **new tweet visible** in timeline
-* [ok] User can **scroll down to see more articles**.
-The maximum number of articles is limited by the API search.

 The following **optional** features are implemented:

-* [ok] Implements robust error handling, [check if internet is available](http://guides.codepath.com/android/Sending-and-Managing-Network-Requests#checking-for-network-connectivity), handle error cases, network failures
-* [ok] Used the **ActionBar SearchView** or custom layout as the query box instead of an EditText
+* [ok] User can **see a counter with total number of characters left for tweet** on compose tweet page
+* [ok] User can **click a link within a tweet body** on tweet details view.
+The click will launch the web browser with relevant page opened.
+* [ok] User can **pull down to refresh tweets timeline**
+* [ok] User can **open the twitter app offline and see last loaded tweets**.
+Persisted in SQLite tweets are refreshed on every application launch.
+While "live data" is displayed when app can get it from Twitter API, it is also saved for use in offline mode.
+* [ok] User can tap a tweet to **open a detailed tweet view**
-* [ok] User can **share an article link** to their friends or email it to themselves
+* [ ] User can **select "reply" from detail view to respond to a tweet**
-* [ok] Replaced Filter Settings Activity with a lightweight modal overlay
-* [ok] Improved the user interface and experiment with image assets and/or styling and coloring
+* [ok] Improve the user interface and theme the app to feel "twitter branded"

 The following **bonus** features are implemented:

-* [ok] Use the [RecyclerView](http://guides.codepath.com/android/Using-the-RecyclerView) with the `StaggeredGridLayoutManager` to display improve the grid of image results
-* [ok] For different news articles that only have text or only have images, use [Heterogenous Layouts](http://guides.codepath.com/android/Heterogenous-Layouts-inside-RecyclerView) with RecyclerView
+* [ ] User can see embedded image media within the tweet detail view
+* [ ] User can watch embedded video within the tweet
+* [ok] Compose tweet functionality is build using modal overlay
 * [ ] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).
-* [ok] Leverages the [data binding support module](http://guides.codepath.com/android/Applying-Data-Binding-for-Views) to bind data into layout templates.
+* [ok] [Leverage RecyclerView](http://guides.codepath.com/android/Using-the-RecyclerView) as a replacement for the ListView and ArrayAdapter for all lists of tweets.
+* [ok] Move the "Compose" action to a [FloatingActionButton](https://github.com/codepath/android_guides/wiki/Floating-Action-Buttons) instead of on the AppBar.
+* [ok] On the Twitter timeline, leverage the [CoordinatorLayout](http://guides.codepath.com/android/Handling-Scrolls-with-CoordinatorLayout#responding-to-scroll-events) to apply scrolling behavior that [hides / shows the toolbar](http://guides.codepath.com/android/Using-the-App-ToolBar#reacting-to-scroll).
 * [ok] Replace all icon drawables and other static image assets with [vector drawables](http://guides.codepath.com/android/Drawables#vector-drawables) where appropriate.
+* [ ] Leverages the [data binding support module](http://guides.codepath.com/android/Applying-Data-Binding-for-Views) to bind data into layout templates.
 * [ok] Replace Picasso with [Glide](http://inthecheesefactory.com/blog/get-to-know-glide-recommended-by-google/en) for more efficient image rendering.
-* [ok] Uses [retrolambda expressions](http://guides.codepath.com/android/Lambda-Expressions) to cleanup event handling blocks.
-* [ok] Leverages the popular [GSON library](http://guides.codepath.com/android/Using-Android-Async-Http-Client#decoding-with-gson-library) to streamline the parsing of JSON data.
-* [ok] Leverages the [Retrofit networking library](http://guides.codepath.com/android/Consuming-APIs-with-Retrofit) to access the New York Times API.
-* [ok] Replace the embedded `WebView` with [Chrome Custom Tabs](http://guides.codepath.com/android/Chrome-Custom-Tabs) using a custom action button for sharing. (_**2 points**_)
+* [ ] Enable your app to [receive implicit intents](http://guides.codepath.com/android/Using-Intents-to-Create-Flows#receiving-implicit-intents) from other apps.
+When a link is shared from a web browser, it should pre-fill the text and title of the web page when composing a tweet.
+* [ ] When a user leaves the compose view without publishing and there is existing text, prompt to save or delete the draft.
+The draft can be resumed from the compose view.

 The following **additional** features are implemented: